These wary birds present a unique waterfowling challenge and make excellent table fare

 Images of giant, sharp-billed birds descending amid trumpet-like calls might seem more like a deleted scene from Jurassic Park instead of a waterfowl hunt.

-Yet across many areas of the country, that scene plays out year after year, as a small but dedicated group of hunters pursues a unique bird: the sandhill crane.
+Yet across many areas of North America, that scene plays out year after year, as a small but dedicated group of hunters pursues a unique bird: the sandhill crane.

-Depending on where you live, you’ve probably seen sandhills; tall, long-legged, long-necked birds with red foreheads, gray-brown plumage and dark, pronounced bills.
-They’re common to abundant in many parts of North America, with a total population (six subspecies) of 400,000 to 600,000, and sometimes migrate in huge, swirling flocks, often mixing with geese or ducks to feed in fields.
+Depending on where you live, you've probably seen sandhills; tall, long-legged, long-necked birds with red foreheads, gray-brown plumage and dark, pronounced bills.
+They're common to abundant in many parts of North America, with a total population (six subspecies) of more than 650,000, and sometimes migrate in huge, swirling flocks, often mixing with geese or ducks to feed in fields.
 However, few people realize the extent of crane hunting opportunities in North America, and even fewer know how to pursue these trophy birds.

 That's where experts like Tony Vandemore come in.
 As co-owner of Habitat Flats and Habitat Flats-Central Prairie lodges, Vandemore started guiding for sandhills in Saskatchewan during Fall 2015, and he said the crane game offers a unique challenge.